 GameMaker can evaluate a condition and then enter a code block based on its answer.
-This is done with if
+This is done with if and else.

 For example: